hexdump0815/sonaremin/README.md

 - it is possible to run vcvrack in sonaremin at 32khz smapling rate and to run jackd on the sonaremin at 44.1khz - in this case resampling is done inside of vcvrack which will cost about 10% of extra cpu usage, but might get relevant when using the sonaremin with the jackd network functionality and other gear, which does not support 32khz
 - how to use jackd network functionality to communicate with other devices over network: coming later
 - how to use multiple sonaremins in parallel: coming later
+- it should be possible to run the arm 32bit and 64bit versions of reaper on the sonaremin (with vcvrack, padthv1 and synthv1 startup disabled) to get a little daw :)

 # possible future plans and ideas

+- support for the new raspberry pi 4b
 - support for rockchip rk3328 based tv boxes (proof of concept test done)
-- support for more powerful arm devices like amlogic s905x2 tv boxes (sadly no gpu accelerated opengl in x11 yet), the odroid n2 (amlogic s922x - sadly no gpu accelerated opengl in x11 yet), rockpi 4 (rockchip rk3399 - gpu accelerated opengl in x11 should be possible, but linux mainline device support not very mature yet), nvidia jetson nano (very good gpu opengl support with nvidia 4.9 kernel), allwinner h6 tv boxes (linux mainline device support not very mature yet, gpu accelerated opengl unclear), odroid xu4 (exynos 5422 - at least for kernel 4.14 gpu accelerated opengl in x11 should be possible)
+- support for more powerful arm devices like amlogic s905x2 tv boxes (sadly no gpu accelerated opengl in x11 yet), the odroid n2 (amlogic s922x - sadly no gpu accelerated opengl in x11 yet), rockpi 4 (rockchip rk3399 - gpu accelerated opengl in x11 should be possible, but linux mainline device support not very mature yet, proof of concept test done), nanopi m4 (similar to rockpi 4), nvidia jetson nano (very good gpu opengl support with nvidia 4.9 kernel), allwinner h6 tv boxes (linux mainline device support not very mature yet, gpu accelerated opengl unclear), odroid xu4 (exynos 5422 - at least for kernel 4.14 gpu accelerated opengl in x11 should be possible), khadas vim3 (amlogic a311d - situation similar to odroid n2, not yet available though)
-- work on sonaremin two (zynaddsubfx based) and further ones based on surge, helm, linuxsampler, ... maybe
+- maybe add other cool open source projects like zynaddsubfx/zyn-fusion, surge, helm, linuxsampler, ... maybe one day
 - maybe introduce a mapping layer between different midi controllers and vcvrack (via ididings maybe?) to abstract them

 # thanks, issues, more documentation

-a lot of thanks go to all who made this possible, like the respective authors of the included or used open source projects like andrew belt for vcvrack, armbian - especially the tv box related part maintained by oleg, the vc4 raspberry pi gpu driver by eric anholt, the linux-meson project for amlogic arm linux mainline support and many many more ...
+a lot of thanks go to all who made this possible, like the respective authors of the included or used open source projects like andrew belt for vcvrack, rui nuno capela (rncbc) for padthv1 and synthv1, idave kelly for raveloxmidi, armbian - especially the tv box related part maintained by oleg, the vc4 raspberry pi gpu driver by eric anholt, the linux-meson project for amlogic arm linux mainline support and many many more ...

 the generative-01.vcv patch is based on this patch https://www.youtube.com/watch?v=WVeP1a04DOs from omri cohen, but modified to fit the sonaremin, the other patches are built by myself.